rdlauer/articles/nativescript/management/post.md

 Management cares about productivity.
 And today the definition of an "app" has evolved into supporting iOS, Android, and the web.
 Few companies have the luxury of separate teams for each platform (and when they do, they complain about aligning app features and releases across teams).

 This is where NativeScript shines.
-With our built-in [code sharing strategies for Angular](https://blog.angular.io/apps-that-work-natively-on-the-web-and-mobile-9b26852495e7) (with Vue.js support coming very soon), teams can build for multiple platforms from a single, shared JavaScript codebase.
+With our built-in [code sharing strategies for Angular](https://blog.angular.io/apps-that-work-natively-on-the-web-and-mobile-9b26852495e7) and [new possibilities with Vue.js](https://www.nativescript.org/blog/code-sharing-with-nativescript-vue), teams can build for multiple platforms from a single, shared JavaScript codebase.

 ![multiple devices](multiple-devices.png)